Pitbuei/Sites_Litera/README.md

 # Sites_Litera

--Ready site for sale
+1. Ready site for sale
--Possibility to change the theme
+2. Possibility to change the theme
--database: MySQL
+3. Database: MySQL